Best Mountain Bike Backpack – A Buyer’s Guide 2019

 The shoulder straps on the backpack approach should be located between the shoulder blades.
 So the shoulder pads are optimally adapted to the shoulders.
 If it is found that the pack sits too high and is too close to the neck, the back length is clearly too long.

-If the back length, however, be too short, then the backpack seems bigger than necessary.
+If the back length, however, is too short, then the backpack seems bigger than necessary.
 Thus the shoulder pads cut and are not stable on the shoulders.
 Even with length-adjustable shoulder straps, these problems can not be avoided.

 Water and Hydration